hindrikson/disaggregator-updated/docs/temporal.md

         * get_CTS_power_slp()
             - load_power_load_profile()
                 - This function returns the load_profile for power for a specific profile name (e.g., 'H0', 'L0', 'G3', etc.)
-                - For each profile there is an excel file in 'data/raw/temporal/power_load_profiles/' where the load is distributed temporally (15 min) for a whole year.
+                - For each profile there is an excel file in 'data/raw/temporal/power_load_profiles/' where the load is distributed temporally (15 min) for a general day (not year!).
                 - | Hour     | SA_WIZ | SU_WIZ | WD_WIZ | SA_SOZ | SU_SOZ | WD_SOZ | SA_UEZ | SU_UEZ | WD_UEZ |
                   |----------|------|------|------|-----|------|------|-------|------|------|
                   | 00:00:00 | 94.1 | 73.2 | 74.9 | 109 | 91.6 | 96.5 | 101.5 | 80.7 | 86.6 |